huggingface/blog/moe.md

 y = \sum_{i=1}^{n} G(x)_i E_i(x)
 $$

-In the setup, all experts are run for all inputs - it’s a weighted multiplication.
+In this setup, all experts are run for all inputs - it’s a weighted multiplication.
 But, what happens if G is 0?
 If that’s the case, there’s no need to compute the respective expert operations and hence we save compute.
 What’s a typical gating function?
 In the most traditional setup, we just use a simple network with a softmax function.
-The network will learn to which expert to send the input.
+The network will learn which expert to send the input.

 $$
 G_\sigma(x) = \text{Softmax}(x \cdot W_g)
 $$

 Shazeer’s work also explored other gating mechanisms, such as Noisy Top-K Gating.
-This gating approach introduced some (tunable) noise and then keep the top k values.
+This gating approach introduces some (tunable) noise and then keeps the top k values.
 That is:

 1. We add some noise